Corrimal

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

 Corrimal suburb's income level is above national average, per latest ATO data aggregated by AreaSearch for financial year 2023.
-Median income among taxpayers in Corrimal is $55,344, with an average income of $70,294.
-This compares to Rest of NSW's median and average incomes of $52,390 and $65,215 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated current incomes as of September 2025 are approximately $60,247 (median) and $76,522 (average).
-According to 2021 Census figures, Corrimal's household, family, and personal incomes rank modestly, between the 36th and 41st percentiles.
-The $1,500 - 2,999 earnings band captures 29.8% of Corrimal residents (2,318 individuals), consistent with broader trends across regional levels showing 29.9%.
-Housing affordability pressures are severe, with only 81.5% of income remaining after housing costs, ranking at the 34th percentile.
-The area's SEIFA income ranking places it in the 5th decile.
+Median income among taxpayers is $55,344, average income stands at $70,294.
+Regional NSW figures are $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $60,247 (median) and $76,522 (average).
+According to 2021 Census figures, household, family and personal incomes rank modestly in Corrimal, between 36th and 41st percentiles.
+The $1,500 - 2,999 earnings band captures 29.8% of the community (2,319 individuals), consistent with broader regional trends showing 29.9%.
+Housing affordability pressures are severe, with only 81.5% of income remaining, ranking at 34th percentile.
+Area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income